 This would be an especially sentimental upcycle if you had a scrap of paper with meaning to you from when you and your family used to play that game as part of family time.
-Then you’d be carrying around a double memory around your neck.
+Then you’d be carrying a double memory around your neck.

 H is for Hammer

-This hammer coat rack upcycle idea takes a bit more skill to pull off than some but we found a tutorial here you can have a look at.
+This hammer coat rack upcycle idea takes a bit more skill to pull off than some, but we found a tutorial here you can have a look at.

 I is for Ice Cream Tubs

-But the shape of these tubs looks an awful lot like the shape of ice cream tubs in the UK to us, so we’ve filled it under I for future use!
-The chalk paint version on the left is another great way to go with this
+But the shape of these tubs looks an awful lot like the shape of ice cream tubs in the UK to me, so I’ve filled it under ‘I’ for future use!
+The chalk paint version on the left from Homan at Homan is another great way to go with this.